dillonschultz93/PolitiVue/README.md

 ![picture alt](./src/assets/readme-header.png)

-> PolitiVue is a simple app that displays local and federal government officials.
+> PolitiVue is a simple app that displays local and federal government officials, their party affiliation, contact information, social media accounts, and where their offices are located.

 ## Build Setup